 This course teaches the service procedures for advanced technology drive systems used in stern-mounted vertical drives.
 Dual-propeller drive systems, high-speed designs and heavy-duty drive systems will be covered in this course.
-Complete disassembly, measure-
+Complete disassembly, measureat completing the Lab Activity Plan and the course.